Frequently Asked Questions

 To strip away the effects that the environmental conditions and management type can have on an animal’s performance, we need genetic linkage between flocks.
 Analysing how the same genetics perform across different flocks allows us to make fair and accurate comparisons between flocks.
 Flocks that are unlinked only have a within flock evaluation.
 Therefore, you cannot reliably compare the €uroStar index of sheep from unlinked flocks with €uroStars of sheep from other flocks.
 Without flock linkage, it is very difficult for the evaluation to determine if an animals performance is due to genetics or due to the environment the animal has been raised in.

-Rams with black €urostars represent €urostar evaluations are compared across multiple flocks, meaning this ram was compared to sheep outside of his breeders flock.
+Rams with coloured €urostars represent €urostar evaluations compared across multiple flocks, meaning this ram was compared to sheep outside of his breeders flock.
 This is a linked animal from a linked flock.
-When purchasing a ram, farmers should always aim to purchase from from linked flocks were possible.

-9. Where can I find €urostar rams?
+9. Where can I find €urostar and SIS rams?

 Online Ram and Breeder Searches

 There is a wealth of information available here for sheep farmers.
 The Sheep Ireland online ram and breeder searches can be found on www.ramsearch.ie or on the Sheep Ireland homepage (www.sheep.ie).
-Rams can be searched for based on breed, location, age and €uroStar index value.
-A new online breeder search facility was also launched, allowing users to search for performance recording ram breeders by breed and county.
-Take a picture of this QR code on your smartphone to go directly to the new online Sheep Ireland Ram Search.

 Directory of LambPlus Breeders – A full list of LambPlus performance recording breeders can be found in the directory of LambPlus breeders which is updated every year.
-These breeders have €uroStar rams available for sale in the current year.
+These breeders have €uroStar and SIS rams available for sale in the current year.

 Breed Society Ram Sales – The vast majority of breed society sales will have €uroStar evaluations included in their sales catalogues, but we would always recommend that you contact the relevant breed society in advance of any society ram sale to ensure that this is the case.